remarkablemark/web-app-template/README.md

 $ git commit -m "feat: initialize project from web-app-template"
 ```

-> Commit messages follow the [Conventional Commits](https://conventionalcommits.org/) format.
-(Used when releasing a new version.)
+> Commit messages follow the [Conventional Commits](https://conventionalcommits.org/) format, which is used when releasing a new version.

 Don't forget to [push the local repository to GitHub](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/) or to another remote repository: